rajat965ng/ApiSecurity/README.md

   ```
   curl -v --cacert "$(mkcert -CAROOT)/rootCA.pem" -d '{"username":"demo","password":"password"}' -H 'Content-Type: application/json' https://localhost:4567/users
   ```
+- Strict transport security
+  * API clients also often send sensitive data such as passwords on the first request so it is better to completely reject non-HTTPS requests.
+If for some reason you do need to support web browsers directly connecting to your API endpoints, then best practice is to immediately redirect them to the HTTPS version of the API and to set the HTTP Strict-Transport-Security (HSTS) header to instruct the browser to always use the HTTPS version in future.
+  * Set **Strict-Transport-Security** header.
 #### Rate Limiting
 - In a DNS amplification attack, the attacker sends the same DNS query to many DNS servers, spoofing their IP address to look like the request came from the victim.
 By carefully choosing the DNS query, the server can be tricked into replying with much more data than was in the original query, flooding the victim with traffic.
 - Application layer DoS attacks attempt to overwhelm an API by sending valid requests, but at much higher rates than a normal client.